You’ve just had a great conversation with a potential client. There was a connection, and you both feel this could be a match. So what’s next?

 Can your clients reach you between the sessions for chat support, accountability, or crisis management?

-These are important questions to answer so you can decide how much value you’re really giving throughout the coaching relationship.
-It doesn’t mean you have to cram all possible bonuses or stretch yourself with extra client support — quite the opposite.
+These are important questions to answer so you can decide how much value you want to offer throughout the coaching relationship.
+It doesn’t mean you have to cram all possible bonuses or stretch yourself with extra client support—quite the opposite.

-Defining the format of your coaching package and what it includes sets the right expectations upfront for your client while also setting the necessary boundaries for you.
+Defining the format of your coaching package and what it includes sets the right expectations upfront for your client, as well as the necessary boundaries for you.

 4. Price Your Life Coaching Packages